Post University Blog

 Forbes Advisor offers a solid and succinct definition of public administration that reflects its broad purview in modern society, calling it “the planning, preparation and execution of policy meant to build and strengthen civil society.”
 Because governments and other public service organizations around the world rely on public administrators to operate, public administration continues to grow as a distinct profession.

-The Role of a Public Administrator
+What Does a Public Administrator Do?

 Your workday functions as a public administrator will largely depend on your areas of administrative expertise, the organization that employs you, and your job title.
 However, experts in the field of public administration have identified specific roles that all types of public administrators tend to play in the professional arena.